 Delivering great customer service should be the focus of any business that wants to be in the limelight.
 Unfortunately, it’s not always the case.

 You can still meet those brands that don’t invest in their staff and therefore face bad word of mouth.
-Such an approach and the lack of expertise often result in poor customer experience.
+Such an approach and the lack of expertise often result in the worst customer experiences.
 68% of clients will switch brands if they receive unprofessional customer support.

-Though it’s not the Halloween season yet, we’ve rounded up 9 of the scariest customer service horror (and sometimes really awkward) stories that will give you bad dreams.
-Or call them cautionary tales for the businesses that actually care.
+Though it’s not the Halloween season yet, we’ve rounded up 10 of the worst customer service horror (and sometimes really awkward) stories that will give you bad dreams.
+Or call them cautionary tales for the business owners who actually care.
 Let’s gather around the campfire!

 We do know why clients’ nightmares keep them up at night.
 They are haunted by the following ‘monsters’:

 One of the best ways to realize how poor customer service looks is to read about other companies’ bad luck.
 These 10 horrible customer support stories illustrate just the opposite of great service!

 This bad customer service story took place in a bookstore.
 A customer came to buy a children’s book but failed to find it.
 Luckily, a help desk representative was there, so a client asked where to find the much-needed book.
 ‘It’s behind you...’ mumbled the clerk and pointed out in the direction of the children’s bookshelf.
 Then the rep turned to a co-worker and said aggressively: ‘She didn’t even TRY to find it on her own‘.
 As you can guess, the customer bought the book at another store.
 (The story was told in the book by J.N.Halm ‘Customer Romance: A New Feel of Customer Service’).

 The key takeaway is that customer support should always be helpful.
 Here is when proactive customer service may come into the picture.
 Show your initiative, and be the first to help people even though the solution seems obvious.
 This way, you can build better customer relations and multiply your client base.